mifi/lossless-cut/README.md

 ## Troubleshooting

 - If you get an error when cutting or opening any kind of file under Windows, please check your anti-virus.
 It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)
-- If you get an error on linux like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
+- If you get an error on Linux like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See #258
-- If any other problem, please file an issue here on github.
+- If any other problem, please read existing issues or file an issue here on github.

 ## Donate 🙈